-What blood test do I need?
+What blood tests do I need?

 Why do I need blood tests?